matinshiralikhan/ansible-app-updater/README.md

 This will start the update and patch process, ensuring the application is updated correctly and logs are properly monitored.
 ```

+Feel free to tweak this further to suit your preferences!